sbendarsky/sbendarsky/README.md

 ---
 ### About me

-- 🎓 I'm currently a student at ORT Singalovski, diving headfirst into the exciting world of programming and exploring various technologies.
+- 🎓 I'm a 21 year-old student from Israel, currently attending Ort Singalovski.
+I'm diving headfirst into the exciting world of programming and exploring various technologies.
 - 💻 Aspiring to become a DevOps engineer, I'm fueled by curiosity and a strong desire to understand the dynamic relationship between software development and operations.
+- ⚡️ Fun Fact: Behind my passion for programming and technology, I'm also a big lover of dogs.
+In my free time, I enjoy playing video games, reading books and listen to music, and cooking.

 #